 Whole genome duplications (WGDs) can be a key event in the evolution of a species, possibly facilitating adaptation (Ohno 1970; Werth and Windham 1991; Adams and Wendel 2005; Crow and Wagner 2006).
-While the process of diploidization (the return of the genome to a diploid state after WGD) can make more ancient WGDs harder to detect, multiple methods have been developed that have the potential to capture the signal of these events in extant genomes.
+While prolonged processes of diploidization and fractionation can make more ancient WGDs harder to detect, multiple methods have been developed that have the potential to capture the signal of these events in extant genomes.
 Here, we used several of these methods to investigate the existence of ancient WGDs in the Chelicerates (Nossa, et al. 2014; Kenny, et al. 2016; Shingate, Ravi, Prasad, Tay, Garg, et al. 2020; Shingate, Ravi, Prasad, Tay and Venkatesh 2020).
 Several rounds of WGD have been proposed in the history of horseshoe crab evolution, and a single WGD has been proposed in the ancestor of spiders and scorpions (Sharma, et al. 2014; Clarke, et al. 2015; Schwager, et al. 2017; Leite, et al. 2018; Fan, et al. 2021; Harper, et al. 2021; Aase-Remedios, et al. 2023).
-The evidence for these events usually starts with the observation of the duplication of a well-conserved gene family cluster, the Hox genes.
-Further investigations of intraspecific synteny, gene tree topologies, and divergence have also been used previously, but until now have been limited to only a few genes or genomes.
+The evidence for these events usually starts with the observation of the duplication of well-conserved gene family clusters, namely those containing homeobox domains.
+Further investigations of inter- and intraspecific synteny, gene tree topologies, and divergence have also been used previously, but until now have been limited to only a few genes or genomes.